-Α. YMCA Board members/others related to the project not directly implementing CSCD - 66 в.
+Α. YMCA Board members/others related to the project not directly implementing CSCD - 6 6 в.
 CSCD Project Executive members viz: CEOs and PMs - 31 с.
-CHVs employed part/full-time to implement CSCD project 76 D. Other Health Professionals in area connected or not to CSCD Project - 19 Ε. Pregnant women and mothers influenced by CSCD Project - 1 87 F. Other village persons not connected with CSCD - 1 92 TOTAL - 5 571 Details of personnel interacted with and are 845 nf
+CHYs employed part/full-time to implement CSCD project - 76 D. Other Health Professionals in area connected or not to CSCD Project - 19 Ε. Pregnant women and mothers influenced by CSCD Project 187 F. Other village persons not connected with CSCD 192 TOTAL - 1 571 Details of personnel interacted with and are as of

-- Details of personnel interacted with and areas questioning are in Appendix-C. - Details of observations, and discussions at the microprojects are recorded separately for each project. - Appendix D - (Details of 22 micro-projects)
+- Details of personnel interacted with and areas of questioning are in Appendix-C. - Details of observations, and discussions at the microprojects are recorded separately for each project. - Appendix D (Details of 22 micro-projects)